christophd/syndesis-qe/integration-tests/README.md

 primary system under test.

 Each test uses a specific group of required infrastructure components and builds its very specific Syndesis integration runtime as a Testcontainer.
-All required infrastructure components and the defined integration runtime are built and run automatically before the test.
+The test builds and runs all required infrastructure components and the defined Syndesis integration runtime automatically.
+If not already available on your local host the integration tests will automatically load all artifacts (such as Docker images, Java libraries and Syndesis artifacts) using an internet connection.

-Once the test infrastructure is provided with Testcontainers the test interacts with the running Syndesis integration.
-Usually the test invokes the integration start connection and consumes the integration output for verification.
+Once the test infrastructure is setup with Testcontainers the test interacts with a running Syndesis integration.
+Usually the test invokes/triggers the integration starting connection and consumes the integration output for verification.

-Each test defines the required components individually so Testcontainers are automatically started and stopped before and after the tests.
-All tests share a common Postgres database container that holds the Syndesis data as well as sample database tables to test data.
+Each test defines the required components individually so required Testcontainers are automatically started and stopped before and after the tests.
+All tests share a common Postgres database container that holds the Syndesis persistent data as well as sample database tables (todo and contact) used with some test data.

 ### System properties / environment variables